chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/PWR/PWR_STOP/readme.txt

   @endverbatim

 @par Example Description

+This example shows how to enter Stop mode and wake up from this mode by using the RTC Wakeup timer event or an interrupt.

 This example shows how to enter the system to STOP mode and wake-up from this mode using Key push button EXTI15_10.